qudini/front-end-test/readme.md

 ## The Simple Queue App

 The structure of this application is based off directives acting as components handling their own data.
-The backend is a simple
-NodeJS server serving in memory JSON objects.
+The backend is a simple NodeJS server serving in memory JSON objects.
+Dependencies have been versioned for your convenience.

 ## Requirements